HouseTrip/housetrip.github.com/_posts/2014-07-06-deploy-rails-and-postgresql-app-to-dokku.md

 wiki](https://github.com/progrium/dokku#installing).

-In order to get up and running fast, I recommend using the Dokku image provided by DigicalOcean.
+In order to get up and running fast, I recommend using the Dokku image provided by DigitalOcean.
 It's dead easy to get going, and can easily run on a small droplet for $5 per month.

 ## Installing PostgreSQL